 Apple crisp or apple crumble… either way it’s a hit!

-This apple crisp had a intense apple flavor, sweet and spicy that contrasted nicely with the crunchy, buttery topping.
-I added a scoop of vanilla ice cream, and, just for funsies (and because it was sitting in my refrigerator calling out to me), a drizzle of salted caramel sauce.
-Yummm!
+This Apple Crisp had an intense apple flavor, sweet and spicy that contrasted nicely with the crunchy, buttery topping.
+Serve it with a scoop of vanilla ice cream or sweetened whipped cream.

 What is your favorite Fall dessert?
 Something with apples?
 Pumpkin?
 Pecans?
 Or something else entirely?